Here are Networking Interview Questions for fresher as well as experienced candidates.

 96) What is one basic requirement for establishing VLANs?

-A VLAN is required because at switch level there is only one broadcast domain, it means whenever new user is connected to switch this information is spread throughout the network.
-VLAN on switch helps to create separate broadcast domain at switch level.
-It is used for security purpose.
+A VLAN is required because at the switch level.
+There is only one broadcast domain.
+It means whenever a new user is connected to switch.
+This information is spread throughout the network.
+VLAN on switch helps to create a separate broadcast domain at the switch level.
+It is used for security purposes.

 97) What is IPv6?

-RSA is short for Rivest-Shamir-Adleman algorithm.
-It is the most commonly used public key encryption algorithm in use today.
+RSA is short for the Rivest-Shamir-Adleman algorithm.
+It is the most commonly used public-key encryption algorithm in use today.

 99) What is mesh topology?

 Mesh topology is a setup wherein each device is connected directly to every other device on the network.
-Consequently, it requires that each device have at least two network connections.
+Consequently, it requires that each device has at least two network connections.